ccollicutt/spring-cloud-gateway-learning-center/workshop/content/exercises/actuators.md

-Spring Cloud Gateway configures actuators for itself.
+Spring Cloud Gateway makes provides actuator endpoints which provide several out-of-the-box services for monitoring and information.

 ![route and mapping diagram](images/actuators1.jpg)

 The actuator URLs available are: